fBravoBravo/BizAwayTechChallenge/README.md

 ## Making calls to the API

-The is deployed in localhost using the port `3000`.
-To make calls to the api first add the `api` subdirectory to the query and then add the resource you want to access ( for this test there are only one resource `trips`).
+The server is deployed in localhost on port `3000`.
+To make calls to the API first add the `api` subdirectory to the query and then add the resource you want to access (for this test there is only one resource `trips`).

-Examples:
+Examples

 Trip creation: